 Birmingham LGBT was set up in 2002, with the aim of reinvigorating the diverse LGBT community in the city.

 Birmingham LGBT was established in 2002.
-Originally called Birmingham Pride Trust and then Birmingham LGBT Community trust ,it was established as a grassroots breakaway group from the Pride festival by individuals who felt that a Pride event once a year did not meet the community’s diverse needs.
-From the outset the Birmingham LGBT aimed to raise awareness of issues that affect Birmingham’s LGBT citizens through consultation, community engagement, advocacy, strategic engagement and lobbying.
+Originally called Birmingham Pride Trust and then Birmingham LGBT Community trust, it was established as a grassroots breakaway group from the Pride Festival by individuals who felt that a Pride event once a year did not meet the community’s diverse needs.
+From the outset, Birmingham LGBT aimed to raise awareness of issues that affect Birmingham’s LGBT citizens through consultation, community engagement, advocacy, strategic engagement and lobbying.

-In 2007 Birmingham LGBT was active in lobbing for the regeneration of the gay village area and received funding from the Heritage Lottery fund to develop the Gay Birmingham Remembered exhibition and archive.
-In 2008 in partnership with The Consortium of LGBT Voluntary and Community Organisations Birmingham LGBT received three year funding from Capacity Builders to improve the reach, capacity and voice of the LGBT third sector and appointed there first fulltime development worker.
-The trustees underwent a number of strategic planning days with the Consortium in December 2008 and identified the need to develop a strong strategic board.
+In 2007 Birmingham LGBT was active in lobbying for the regeneration of the Gay Village area and received funding from the Heritage Lottery Fund to develop the Gay Birmingham Remembered exhibition and archive.
+In 2008 in partnership with the Consortium of LGBT Voluntary and Community Organisations, Birmingham LGBT received three year funding from Capacity Builders to improve the reach, capacity and voice of the LGBT third sector and appointed their first full-time development worker.
+The trustees underwent a number of strategic planning days with the Consortium in December 2008 and identified the need to develop a strong strategic Board.
 A skills audit was carried out and a recruitment process followed to ensure effective governance for the organisation.
-In April 2009 Birmingham LGBT secured £35,000 funding from Arts Council England to pilot an LGBT cultural festival in the city in the month of November SHOUT Birmingham’s festival of queer culture is now in its fourth year.
+In April 2009 Birmingham LGBT secured £35,000 funding from Arts Council England to pilot an LGBT cultural festival in the city in the month of November; SHOUT: Birmingham’s festival of queer culture is now in its fourth year.
 In June 2009 Birmingham LGBT secured a three year SLA from Corporate Equalities Birmingham City Council and appointed their second full time member of staff to the role Strategic Development Worker.

-In 2010 Birmingham LGBT carried out a series of community consultations and a large scale needs assessment (Woods et all 2011) which identified the need for a community resource to addressee health and wellbeing.
-In 2011 Birmingham LGBT were successful in a bid to the Big lotteries Reaching communities strand for £480,000 over four years to set up an LGBT health and wellbeing centre with a £250,000 capital investment from Birmingham city council the project is being developed.
+In 2010 Birmingham LGBT carried out a series of community consultations and a large scale needs assessment (Woods et al 2011) which identified the need for a community resource to addresse health and wellbeing.
+In 2011 Birmingham LGBT were successful in a bid to the Big Lottery Reaching Communities strand for £480,000 over four years to set up an LGBT Health & Wellbeing Centre; with a £250,000 capital investment from Birmingham City Council the project is being developed.

-n 2011 the board appointed a Director to oversee the strategic development of the charity and a health and wellbeing manager.
-The organisation became a company limited by guarantee in 2011 (and a registered charity) limiting the liability of the Directors and allowing it to trade.
-In 2012 Birmingham LGBT appointed a Volunteer co-ordinator with a grant from Lloyds TSB to recruit, train and support volunteers for the health and wellbeing centre and has been successful in an application to Birmingham City council Adults and Communities directorate to set up a service for older LGBT people.
+In 2011 the Board appointed a Director to oversee the strategic development of the charity and a Health & Wellbeing Manager.
+The organisation became a company limited by guarantee in 2011 (and a registered charity), limiting the liability of the Directors and allowing it to trade.
+In 2012 Birmingham LGBT appointed a Volunteer co-ordinator with a grant from Lloyds TSB to recruit, train and support volunteers for the Health & Wellbeing Centre and has been successful in an application to Birmingham City council Adults and Communities directorate to set up a service for older LGBT people.